Trump hits out over calls from Starmer for US guarantees on Ukraine peace

 Donald Trump has hit out at calls from European leaders for the US to provide security guarantees for any Ukraine peace deal.

+Mr Trump also paused military aid to Ukraine as he seeks to pressure president Volodymyr Zelensky into committing to peace talks with Russia.

-The US president, who has led the push for a peace deal with Russian counterpart Vladimir Putin, said the European demand was showing weakness to the Kremlin.
+The US president, who has led the push for a peace deal with Russian counterpart Vladimir Putin, said the European demand for US guarantees was showing weakness to the Kremlin.

 His comments came as Sir Keir Starmer restated his call for “strong US backing” for any European-led peacekeeping force in Ukraine.

-The Prime Minister gathered leaders from Europe and Canada, including Ukraine’s Volodymyr Zelensky, for talks in London on Sunday.
+The Prime Minister gathered leaders from Europe and Canada, including Mr Zelensky, for talks in London on Sunday.

+Mr Trump ordered a pause to aid to Ukraine days after a heated Oval Office clash with Mr Zelensky.

+A White House official said the US was “pausing and reviewing” aid to Ukraine to “ensure that it is contributing to a solution”, the Associated Press reported.

+Mr Trump is focused on reaching a peace deal and wants Mr Zelensky “committed” to that goal, the official said.

-The US president also criticised Mr Zelensky – just days after their heated Oval Office clash – for suggesting a deal to end the war with Russia “is still very, very far away”.
+The US president had criticised Mr Zelensky for suggesting a deal to end the war with Russia “is still very, very far away”.

 “This is the worst statement that could have been made by Zelensky, and America will not put up with it for much longer,” Mr Trump wrote on his Truth Social platform.